vasibreban27/Orders-Management/README.md

 1. Overview

-A Java-based application focused on managing orders, developed likely as an academic assignment.
+A Java-based application focused on managing orders, developed for an academic assignment.
 The repository follows a structured layout consistent with Spring Boot applications.

 2. Project Structure